resilient-swarms/ASVLite/README.md

 ## Using ASV-Swarm as a software library.

-Refer the Doxygen generated documentation in directory `doc` for details on the programming interface provided by ASV-Swarm.
+Refer the Doxygen generated documentation in directory `doc/html/index.html` for details on the programming interface provided by ASV-Swarm.